Edyahir500/Azure-deployments/README.md

 # Azure-deployments
-Describe the deployments of the Azure cloud.
+In this repository describe the deployments of the Azure cloud.